SwagapottamusRex/ga-project-02/README.md

 ## Project Overview

-Coctailz is a app which showcases a wide list of cocktail recipes using a public api.
+Coctailz is an app which showcases a wide list of cocktail recipes using a public api.
 This project was built in 6 days alongside my partner.
 The front-end was built using React JS.
 This was my first project ever using React and an API.

 ## The Brief